Yazzsshn/Hello-World/README.md

 # Hello-World
-Hi, this is my first code with java
+Hi, this is simple code project that prints boxes as many as we want.